 All specializations available in the Department of Kinesiology are described in the specialization section of this handbook and are diagrammed schematically on page 7.
 As depicted in the table, completion of the specialization coursework in Kinesiology, or coursework specific to the Athletic Training or Teacher Preparation major, is only one of four major steps required to attain the Bachelor of Science Degree in Kinesiology, Bachelor of Science degree in Athletic Training, or Bachelor of Kinesiology, Teacher Preparation degree, respectively.
 The remaining three steps include completion of all required GENERAL EDUCATION COURSEWORK, completion of the kinesiology CORE CURRICULUM (detailed later in this handbook), and satisfying the international experience requirement.
 These steps are more thoroughly examined in "The Four Major Components required to attain a Bachelor of Science degree in the Department of Kinesiology" section of this handbook.
-Completion of the four steps as outlined in this advising handbook results in a 120 unit degree program.
+Completion of the four steps as outlined in this advising handbook results in a 120 unit degree program; a minimum of 120 units must be completed with a passing grade to satisfy the university graduation requirement.